Trees and substantial vegetation close to your property can cause subsidence, heave and other damage. Will your home insurance cover it?

 Most home insurance policies cover third-party damage as standard, but you'll need to pay the excess and your premium will increase when you come to renew your policy.

 Many mature trees are protected by a Tree Preservation Order (TPO), and you'll need to apply to the council for consent to cut it down.

 Your conveyancer should discover whether trees are protected by a TPO when you buy a property.

-The Royal Institute of Chartered Surveyors (RICS) offers advice when buying a house on the placement of trees and whether they may become an issue, and it also offers guidance on suitable planting distances.
+The Royal Institute of Chartered Surveyors (RICS) offers advice when buying a house on the placement of trees and whether they could become an issue.
+It also offers guidance on suitable planting distances.

-If you're considering buying a house with trees on or near the land, a structural survey of the property should tell you whether the house is under any threat from nearby trees.
+If you're considering buying a house with trees on or near your land, a structural survey of the property should tell you whether the house is under any threat from nearby trees.

 An insurer shouldn't ask you to remove a tree unless they believe it will cause damage

 If a tree has fallen on your house, evacuate immediately and move a safe distance away as the structure might be unstable.

 Call the emergency services and ask for the fire brigade.
 Get in touch with your insurer so they can start planning for alternative accommodation (if necessary) and begin the claims process.

 Take photos of the damage caused for evidence, if you can safely do so.
 Your insurer's priority will likely be weatherproofing your property before more permanent repairs are carried out.